gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TodaysWeatherForecast;

-I was able to extract two methods, one for figuring out whether the country we are in wants the temperature in Celsius or Fahrenheit (`shouldConvertToCelsius`) and another to do the actual conversion from Fahrenheit to Celsius (`convertToCelsius`).
+Two methods were extracted, one for figuring out whether the country we are in wants the temperature in Celsius or Fahrenheit (`shouldConvertToCelsius`) and another to do the actual conversion from Fahrenheit to Celsius (`convertToCelsius`).
 The upshot of this step is that  the `convertTemperature` is easier to read and simpler to understand.

 ###Where another requirement emerges
 Just as you think you are done, your product owner points out the following scenario: "What happens if the location changes?
 What if travelled from the US to the UK?
 Shouldn't the temperature be updated as well?"
 We should deal with this and here are the tests to cover this: